-Could you provide a brief recap of your career since graduating from Owen?
+Could you provide a brief recap of your career since graduating from Vanderbilt?

 I’ve started three companies since Owen and have helped many others launch their businesses as well, primarily across the healthcare and cannabis space.
 I founded Veran Medical Technologies while at Owen with classmate Jerome Edwards (’04).
 On graduation day we launched a medical device company doing groundbreaking things in image guided pulmonary biopsy.
 Veran sold to Olympus at the end of last year, a fantastic capstone from my time at Owen.